-Under Article 25 of the Code the provision of electronic communications networks and services are subject to the release of a general authorisation.
-The undertaking concerned must submit a declaration to the Ministry of Economic Development and may provisionally exercise the activity upon filing of the application.
-The declaration must state the intention to commence the provision of electronic communication networks or services and the submission of the minimal information required to allow a scrutiny of operator's capacities and representative figures.
-Under Annex no. 9 of the Code, the undertaking must describe the type of network involved, services offered and apparatuses employed and their location.
+The general principle contained in Article 25 of the Code establishes that the provision of electronic communications networks and services in Italy are subject to the release of a general authorisation in favour of the operator.
+The undertaking concerned must submit a series of information also pertaining to the legal representatives of the company, and may provisionally exercise the activity upon filing of the application.
 The Ministry can deny the authorisation or request clarifications within 60 days from the application.
 Silence-acceptance is applied, in case, within such span of time, the Ministry does not react.

 Operators retain a right to provide electronic communications networks and services in the relevant market (regional or national) and may request the installation of facilities where authorised locally.
 Operators may negotiate interconnection and obtain access to or interconnection from other providers of publicly available communications networks and services covered by a general authorisation.
-Likewise, they are subject to contribute (or designated to provide directly) to universal service.
+Likewise, they are subject to contribute (or designated to provide directly) to universal service, as in case numbering resources (let alone frequencies) are requested.